-Future generations of the families of Amsterdam veterans who made the supreme sacrifice for their Country during World War II will forever be grateful to Bob Going for painstakingly compiling and so eloquently chronicling the stories of their ancestor heroes.
+Future generations of the families of Amsterdam veterans who made the supreme sacrifice for their Country during World War II will forever be grateful to the late Bob Going for painstakingly compiling and so eloquently chronicling the stories of their ancestor heroes.
 Knowing the effort I’ve put into just my own “Birthday” compilations, I can attest to the fact that his two books on the subject, Honor Roll and Where Do We Find Such Men represent huge undertakings and I’m confident they will continue to be recognized as treasured local history references long after we here now are gone.

 I’ve learned so much from both books and one of my favorites is Bob’s story of today’s Amsterdam Birthday Celebrant.
 Anthony Kosiba was born in the Rug City on October 10, 1908, one of eight children.
 At the age of fifteen, he began working for the Fitzgerald Bottling Works in Amsterdam.
 By the time he was called into service, he was 35-years-old, had married his wife Olga and had put in 20 years of service at Fitzgerald.

 Kosiba was inducted in the Army on April 12, 1943.
 He did his basic training in Florida and then received additional training at bases in Arkansas, Alabama and Maryland.
 On August 1, 1944, a little less than two months after D-Day took place, Private First Class Kosiba was shipped over to England and was subsequently sent into action in France.
 He fought his way through Belgium and reached Hitler’s Germany by early Fall.
 That’s when the telegram addressed to his wife arrived back home.
 It informed her that her husband had been killed in action in Germany on October 6th.

 A funeral Mass was held for Anthony at St. Stanislaus Church and Olga set about making the sad adjustment to the life of a young widow and then a letter arrived at her McCleary Avenue home.
 It was from her husband.